worthyag/SixLove/reports/finalReport.md

 - Calendar

-As mentioned earlier the `planner` app also allows user to add, edit, and delete tennis sessions, this is all facilitated through the interactive calendar that is located on the calendar page (**figures 31** to **35** display the calendar page).
+As mentioned earlier the `planner` app also allows user to add, edit, and delete tennis sessions, this is all facilitated through the interactive calendar that is located on the calendar page.

 I wanted users to be able to interact with the calendar.
 My aim was to build a calendar that allows users to do the following: